maxitg/SetReplace/README.md

 # SetReplace

-## Introduction
+## Set | Network Substitution Systems

-This Wolfram Language package implements a substitution system such that in each step an unordered subset of a list is removed and replaced with different subset.
-This replacement is governed by a list of specified rules.
+**SetReplace** is a Wolfram Language package that implements a substitution system such that in each step an unordered subset matching a given pattern is deleted from a multiset and replaced with different subset.
+If each element of the set consists of pairs of elements, this set can be thought of as a directed graph, and the system becomes a ***network substitution*** (aka *graph rewrite*) ***system***.

-An example of such a system would be removing an element of a linked list as follows:
+An example of such a system would be removing vertices from a path graph
 ```
 In[.] := SetReplace[{{0, 1}, {1, 2}, {2, 3}}, {{a_, b_}, {b_, c_}} :> {{a, c}}, 2]
 ```